Limitations

 • The restartable sequence area is not in shared memory.

-• During record the engine calls to rseq will return the expected native return code (e.g. 0 for success, -EINVAL for a bad parameter) but a restartable sequence area will not actually be registered with the kernel.
-If the call would have succeeded natively the engine will track the specified restartable sequence area in the same way as those present at attach time.
+• While recording, the rseq system call returns the expected code (for example, zero for success, or -EINVAL for a bad parameter), but a restartable sequence area is not actually registered with the kernel.
+If the call would have succeeded natively, the Undo Engine tracks the restartable sequence area in the same way as those present at attach time.

-• During record any restartable sequence area will have its cpu_id and cpu_id_start set to -1 and 0 respectively.
+• While recording, any restartable sequence area has its cpu_id and cpu_id_start set to −1 and 0 respectively.

-• At detach restartable sequence state is restored, respecting any registrations and unregistrations of restartable sequence areas which were made during recording.
+• At detach, the restartable sequence state is restored, respecting any registrations and unregistrations of restartable sequence areas which were made while recording.

 Applications which use restartable sequences other than implicitly via glibc are not supported.